 WCAG, HTML, and CSS: Maybe the Standards Need a Break

 Why?
 By then (2010?), there will be need for a look backwards and a thorough revision of these standards, mainly meaning additional quality assurance (unfortunately, the W3C process doesn’t even allow to fix typos once a spec is stable) and, above all, time for implementors.
 For years we’ve all been in a hurry to update and extend standards that we don’t seem to notice that our complaints about missing or false implementations might be caused by exactly that rush.
-(Current problems and criticism might make this sound ironic, but it’s not meant to be.)
+(Current problems and criticism might make this sound ironic, but it’s not.)

-So someday, let’s take a break.
+Someday, let’s take a break.